For all orders via our online shop by consumers and entrepreneurs the following terms and conditions apply.

 TRAINING COMPENSATES FOR THE NERVE DAMAGE

-In a study at the University of Freiburg, such balance training was tried out with people suffering from polyneuropathy (see the study here Streckmann et al. 2014).
+In a study at the University of Freiburg, balance training was tried out with people suffering from polyneuropathy (see the study here Streckmann et al. 2014).

 As expected, the training improved the patients' balance.
 87.5% of the patients reported fewer symptoms of polyneuropathy meaning that the pain and discomfort got better!